pigozzif/FactorsImpactingModularRobots/README.md

 # VSRBiodiversity
-This is the official repository for the GECCO 2021 paper "Biodiversity in Evolved Voxel-based Soft Robots".
+This is the official repository for the GECCO (Genetic and Evolutionary Computation Conference-2021) paper "Biodiversity in Evolved Voxel-based Soft Robots".

 It relies on: